 Heating a small house

-Heating and cooling is one of the very important things when it comes to building a house.
-There are many small house heating options for small homes and choosing the right type of heating system is a crucial decision to make.
-You need to know not only your individual needs and preferences, but also possibilities available in the location of intended construction; not every place is suitable for example as a solid fuel supply or for certain renewable power sources.
-Other aspects important to take into consideration when it comes to a heater is the price, durability, advantages and disadvantages of particular types of heating systems, your personal preferences, environmental effects or process of installation.
+Heating and cooling are crucial things when it comes to building a house.
+There are many small house heating options for small homes, and choosing the right type of heating system is a crucial decision to make.
+You need to know not individual needs and preferences available in the intended construction location; not every place is suitable, for example, as a solid fuel supply or for certain renewable power sources.
+Other aspects important to consider when it comes to a heater are the price, durability, advantages, and disadvantages of particular types of heating systems, personal preferences, environmental effects, or installation process.

-It is evident that in case of a permanent residence it is highly recommended to have multiple ways of heating systems, to have a backup heat source.
+It is highly recommended to have multiple heating systems in a permanent residence to have a backup heat source.
 It is easy to use wood for small house heating.
 However, if you arrive home late and tired, it is helpful to have an option to warm the place up with a source of direct electrical or gas heat instead of waiting until the burning wood will make the place warm again.

 There are several possibilities of heating your tiny houses.
-All of them offer variety of heaters with options that are of small size and practical shape, so they do not take up much space and fit nicely into the limited size of a small house.
+All of them offer various heaters with options that are of small size and practical shape, so they do not take up much space and fit nicely into the limited size of a small house.
 They are made of various materials.
-In many cases (apart from the electric heaters) you can also find ones, which do not need electricity and thus enable off grid living, are reasonably priced and come with adjustable thermostats.
-For example stoves built primarily for boats, usually made of cast iron and porcelain, can be also used well in small houses.
+In many cases (apart from the electric heaters), you can also find ones that do not need electricity and enable off-grid living.
+They are reasonably priced and come with adjustable thermostats.
+For example, stoves built primarily for boats, usually made of cast iron and porcelain, can also be used well in small houses.

 Solid fuel heating

-Wood-fired heating is one of the most traditional methods and if you are based in environment with abundant wood, there is no reason to avoid it.
-Not only is the wood burning stove simple and easy to use without any special requirements nor dependence on electricity, but the look and smell of burning wood creates very cozy and you can also use its top to heat up water for tea or simple cooking.
+Wood-fired heating is one of the most traditional methods, and if you are based in an environment with abundant wood, there is no reason to avoid it.
+Not only is the wood-burning stove simple and easy to use without any special requirements nor dependence on electricity, but the look and smell of burning wood create very cozy, and you can also use its top to heat water for tea or simple cooking.

 - Chimney and regulation level

-- Window for adding fuel and watching the flames
+- The window for adding fuel and watching the flames

 - Lighting up door